 Here are some of the well-known aggregators:

 Most aggregators who are looking for an Amazon business to acquire do not give importance to the number of platforms used to sell their products.
 What is interesting and what brings real value to aggregators are the sales.
-So, contrary to what Amazon sellers often think, using multiple platforms does not make a business more attractive, it is its sales that will attract the attention of aggregators.
+So, contrary to what Amazon sellers often think, using multiple platforms does not make a business more attractive, it is its sales that will attract the attention of eCommerce aggregators.

 Acquisition expectations for next year are very high, which puts aggregators at the center of the strategy.
 Of course, they will have to be prepared for the volume of acquisitions they are looking for.
 That means to be ready with the necessary technological and human resources to deal with it.